Matcha & Sencha — How Different?

 Why does Sencha powder offer more Catechin antioxidants?

 Because sun exposure increases Catechin compound in green tea leaves, changing Theanine to Catechins.

 Catechins, or EGCG, is a type of polyphenols, and it is believed to be responsible for green tea health benefits.

 When entire tea leaves are consumed, even decaffeinated Sencha green tea powder offers higher amount of Catechins, or EGCG, than Matcha.

 Edible Green® Sencha green tea powder, regular or water method decaffeinated, is the tea for you, when you would like to avoid Caffeine and would like to get the highest amount of Catechin antioxidants, or EGCG, naturally.

-Although Matcha contains less Catechin antioxidants compared to Sencha powder, Matcha provides much more Catechin than brewed tea and healthier choice, because you will consuming entire green tea leaf in fine powder form.
+Although Matcha contains less Catechin antioxidants compared to Sencha powder, Matcha egcg and Catechins are much more than brewed tea, which makes matcha a healthier choice.
 When you need a strong energy boost, and would like to gain steady, calm alertness in addition to green tea health benefits, you will love Matcha.